Ex-Goldman employee pleads guilty over N.Y. Fed leaks

 The case highlighted the so-called revolving door on Wall Street, in which regulators take new jobs at the banks they formerly oversaw.

-According to prosecutors and New York regulators, Bansal, 30, obtained documents from Gross on several occasions after joining Goldman Sachs in July 2014.
+According to prosecutors and New York regulators, after joining Goldman Sachs in July 2014, Bansal, 30, on several occasions obtained several documents from Gross.

 Those documents included some pertaining to examinations of a bank that Goldman was advising about a potential transaction, regulators said.